GeorginaVanDort/weatherly/README.md

 The user is then presented with a mock-up of the current temperature and summary for the chosen city.
 This will be replaced with dynamic data from DarkSky next week.

 User can click on another link to view the rain forecast in 5-minute intervals (also a mock up at this stage).
+The custom adapter here has a placeholder for forecast icons.

+In future stages, users will be able to create and edit a collection of cities which will be stored in Firebase.
+I hope to use geolocation services to select Lat/Long values for precise weather forecasts.

 This App currently has the following features: